 Epoxide hydrolase is a critical biotransformation enzyme that converts epoxides from the degradation of aromatic compounds to trans-dihydrodiols which can be conjugated and excreted from the body.
 Epoxide hydrolase functions in both the activation and detoxification of epoxides.
 Mutations in this gene cause preeclampsia, epoxide hydrolase deficiency or increased epoxide hydrolase activity.
 Alternatively spliced transcript variants encoding the same protein have been found for this gene.[provided by RefSeq, Dec 2008]

 GeneCards Summary for EPHX1 Gene

 EPHX1 (Epoxide Hydrolase 1) is a Protein Coding gene.
 Diseases associated with EPHX1 include Hypercholanemia, Familial and Preeclampsia/Eclampsia 1.
-Among its related pathways are Phenytoin Pathway, Pharmacokinetics and Bile secretion.
+Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Warfarin Pathway, Pharmacodynamics.
 GO annotations related to this gene include epoxide hydrolase activity and cis-stilbene-oxide hydrolase activity.

 UniProtKB/Swiss-Prot for EPHX1 Gene

 Biotransformation enzyme that catalyzes the hydrolysis of arene and aliphatic epoxides to less reactive and more water soluble dihydrodiols by the trans addition of water.